Procurement at MOJ

 |Small||<50||£8.2 Million||£8.2 Million|

-Our procurement team are undertaking a range of work to support growth, and specifically to ensure that businesses of all sizes can work with the Department and increasing the number of Small and Medium Enterprises (SMEs) that can compete on a level playing field for Government business and supporting the UK economy at all levels.
+Our procurement team are undertaking a range of work to support growth, and specifically to ensure that businesses of all sizes can work with the department and increasing the number of Small and Medium Enterprises (SMEs) that can compete on a level playing field for government business and supporting the UK economy at all levels.

-- Advertising business opportunities over £10,000 on Contracts Finder, the single advertising portal for government opportunities, to ensure that businesses everywhere can bid for contracts;
+- advertising business opportunities over £10,000 on Contracts Finder, the single advertising portal for government opportunities, to ensure that businesses everywhere can bid for contracts

-- Publishing a quarterly pipeline of forthcoming opportunities on the MoJ website, providing SMEs with early sight of forthcoming tender opportunities to help them plan and, where appropriate, to enable them to either form consortia or join prime contractors in order to be in a stronger position to bid for our business;
+- publishing a quarterly pipeline of forthcoming opportunities on the MoJ website, providing SMEs with early sight of forthcoming tender opportunities to help them plan and, where appropriate, to enable them to either form consortia or join prime contractors in order to be in a stronger position to bid for our business

-- Removing the Pre Qualification Questionnaire for all sub OJEU tenders;
+- removing the Pre Qualification Questionnaire for all sub OJEU tenders

-- Where possible, splitting large contracts into smaller ‘lots’ that are more suitable for SMEs to bid for.
+- where possible, splitting large contracts into smaller ‘lots’ that are more suitable for SMEs to bid for

-We’ve implemented more efficient operating procedures to ensure that all but the most complex procurements are completed within the Government’s new 120 day target, and have discontinued the use of the lengthy Competitive Dialogue competition procedure unless it can be demonstrated that it delivers value for money.
+We’ve implemented more efficient operating procedures to ensure that all but the most complex procurements are completed within the government’s new 120 day target, and have discontinued the use of the lengthy Competitive Dialogue competition procedure unless it can be demonstrated that it delivers value for money.
 Our procurement projects are now being undertaken using the EU Open Procedure.

-MoJ has also been trialling Project Bank Accounts for construction suppliers, which aims to get payment to SME subcontractors immediately when the main contractor is paid, to further support SMEs working with Government.
+MoJ has also been trialling Project Bank Accounts for construction suppliers, which aims to get payment to SME subcontractors immediately when the main contractor is paid, to further support SMEs working with government.
 We already include a ‘fair payment’ clause in all contract documentation with main contractors, which ensures payment to those further down the supply chain within 30 days.

 These measures will encourage innovation and broaden the scope of businesses who can respond to our requirements.
 MoJ is working to give all our suppliers the confidence to invest for the future and the ability to compete on a level playing field.

-- the Ministry of Justice has produced an
+- the MOJ has produced an

 Winning the contract: free online course